-...into which you pour money."
-Well, that is one saying, but the hole I'm looking through is the opening in Kika's hull where stabilizers will be installed.
-The decision to add hydraulic roll stabilizers to our Selene was a big one for us.
-Cost was a consideration, but Gwen's view on this big expenditure is that stabilizers will increase our comfort and safety on the water, particularly as we get older....so better to spend the money now and get a better "return" on this upgrade instead of putting it off year after year.
+...into which you pour money!”
+Well, I won't argue that one because the hole I'm looking through here is the opening in Kika's hull where a new hydraulic stabilizer system will get installed.
+The decision to add roll stabilizers to our Selene was a big one for us.
+The cost is considerable, but the Admirals take on this big expenditure is that by adding stabilizers, we'll be increasing the value of our boat, while enjoying added comfort and safety on the water.
+So, better to spend the money now instead of two or three years down the road.

-Before getting started on this project, the yard had I choose to work with (http://www.latitudemarine.com) had to first remove the rolling chocks that had been added to the hull by the previous owner.
-The purpose the chokes or "bilge keels" as sometimes called, is to reduce roll in a beam sea by breaking the harmonic cycle of recurring waves; like when you move the flat of your palm through the water.
-Rolling chokes can help reduce roll but are no match for computer controlled active fin stabilizers.
+But before getting started on this project, the yard had to first remove the rolling chocks that had been amended to the hull by Delta Marine for the previous owner.
+The purpose the chokes or "bilge keels" as sometimes called, is to reduce roll in a beam sea by breaking the harmonic cycle of recurring waves and ocean swells.
+Rolling chokes can help reduce the roll but are no match for computer controlled active fin stabilizers.

 Here, work has started on opening the hull for the stabilizer shafts to pass through from inside the engine room.
 A custom mold was made to create a solid 3-inch thick fiberglass "pad" unto which the Keypower stabilizer components will be fitted and bolted down. (http://www.kobelt.com/products/keypower).
 Additionally, these pads provide torsional reinforcement to the hull by reducing flex and absorbing new stresses on the hull being created by the large 7.5 square foot fins as they move in a seaway.
 Lou, the yard's fiberglass man will attach the pads to the interior hull by using new-age aircraft adhesive, then the mechanics will bolt together (like a sandwich) the stainless steel collars.
 The idea is for the Keypower dual-cylinder actuators to "float" on these collars while the fiberglass pads absorb the forces the forces produced by the fins.